-We plan to grow our infusion business through a variety of means.
-We believe that there are acquisition opportunities that will expand our geographic reach, permitting us to service a greater number of patients and Plan Sponsors under contract.
-We also plan to broaden our product offering in our current geographic service area by adding new therapies to our current focus on immunological blood products, including our most recent focus on patients with hemophilia.
-We will also work with physicians who utilize our services to support their in-office infusion activities.
+We plan to grow our infusion business by marketing a broader product offering in our current geographic service area.
+This includes adding new therapies to our current focus on immunological blood products, including our most recent focus on patients with hemophilia.
+We will work with physicians who utilize our services to support their in-office infusion activities and we expect to establish ambulatory infusion centers.